gabriel-azion/doc-studies-mocks/terraform/draft.md

 Terraform works based [on providers](https://developer.hashicorp.com/terraform/registry/providers).
 A provider is responsible for managing the lifecycle of a particular resource type.
 Providers are implemented as plugins, being separate executable code that can be loaded into Terraform at Runtime.

 [Azion Terraform Provider](https://github.com/aziontech/terraform-provider-azion) is an open source project, registered in [HashiCorp](https://www.hashicorp.com/).
-Through [the Azion SDK (Go)](https://github.com/aziontech/azionapi-go-sdk), it communicates with the Azion APIs.
+Through [the Azion SDK (Go)](https://github.com/aziontech/azionapi-go-sdk), it communicates with the Azion APIs, so you can manage your infrastructure hosted on the the Azion platform, locally, as code.

 ## Process